 CH 14133 CHEMISTRY FOR GENERAL EDUCATION - A survey course introducing chemistry as it applies to the real world.
 Includes basic topics of scientific method, measurement, states of matter, atomic structure, periodic table, chemical properties, and chemical reactions.
 Appropriate for general education.
 Not appropriate for science majors.
 Lab required.
-Prerequisite: "C" or above in CP 04023 Fundamentals of Algebra I or a "C" or above in MA 14093 Mathematical Applications for Business or "C" or above in MA 14043 College Algebra or ACT Math 19, or Accuplacer Math 77E, or Next Gen Accuplacer Math 254Q.
+Prerequisite: "C" or above in CP04023 Fundamentals of Algebra I or a "C" or above in MA14093 Mathematical Applications for Business or "C" or above in MA14043 College Algebra or ACT Math 19, or Accuplacer Math 77E, or Next Gen Accuplacer Math 254Q.
 ACTS equivalent course is CHEM1004.
+Offered Spring semesters.